 We also find changes in the composition of students in response to the scholarship.
 The scholarship increased the share of students in private schools, but only in districts with a low secondary enrollment gap, where students are less likely to be constrained by transport costs or lack of choice.
-Students were also more likely to be absent from the exam in high enrollment gap districts, and boys were more likely to be older, consistent with their reenrollment in school following an interruption.
+Students were also more likely to be older than 20 and absent from the exam in response to the policy in high enrollment gap districts, consistent with negative selection.
 We find no changes in school resources in response to the scholarship, though data limitations prevent us from ruling out this channel entirely.